-As allowed by District rules, each school is equipped with an epinephrine auto-injector, more commonly known as an Epi-Pen.
+- As allowed by District rules, each school is equipped with an epinephrine auto-injector, more commonly known as an Epi-Pen.
 In the event of anaphylaxis (a life-threatening allergic reaction that may be triggered by a food allergy, insect bite, or drug allergy), the Epi-Pen will be used by the school nurse, or other trained staff member, and 911 will be notified.
-The stock epinephrine is available for students with no prior diagnosis of anaphylaxis or in cases of known anaphylaxis where personal medication on hand is found to be flawed.
-At a minimum, District stock epinephrine remains in the Nurse's Health Room at all times.

-As allowed by District rules, all buildings are also equipped with Naloxone(Narcan) nasal spray to be used during a life threatening opioid overdose.

-Stock emergency medications are not a replacement for a student's prescribed emergency medication.
-If a student is prescribed an emergency medication for any health condition, it is the parent's/guardian's responsibility to ensure the student has access to their medication at school.
+The stock epinephrine is available for students with no prior diagnosis of anaphylaxis or in cases of known anaphylaxis where personal medication on hand is found to be flawed. - As allowed by District Rules, each school is equipped with "undesignated" asthma medication: albuterol metered dose inhaler to be used during respiratory emergency distress events. - As allowed by District rules, all buildings are also equipped with Naloxone (Narcan) nasal spray to be used during a life threatening opioid overdose. - Stock emergency medications are not a replacement for a student's prescribed emergency medication.
+If a student is prescribed an emergency medication for any health condition, it is the parent's/guardian's responsibility to ensure the student has access to their medication at school. - Field Trips: Students' personal emergency medications must accompany the student on scheduled field trips.
+In accordance with the Missouri State Board of

-Field Trips: Students' personal emergency medications must accompany the student on scheduled field trips.
-In accordance with the Missouri State Board of Nursing, these medications must be allowable to delegate administration to a non-health provider, such as a teacher.
+Nursing, these medications must be allowable to delegate administration to a non-health provider, such as a teacher.
 Parents/guardians are responsible for providing emergency medications to the school.
 If the emergency medication has not been provided or is expired, the student may not attend the field trip.

-Standing Orders for Over the Counter Medications are available for use in the Health Office and approved by Adam Harrold, MD, Kearney School District Consulting Physician.
+Standing Orders for Over-the-Counter Medications are available for use in the Health Office and approved by Adam Harrold, MD, Kearney School District Consulting Physician.